svaarala/duktape/doc/json.rst

 Non-finite numbers (i.e. NaN and +/- Infinity) are encoded as "null" values while "undefined" values and function objects are skipped entirely.

-Ecmascript JSON only supports 16-bit Unicode codepoints because it operates on Ecmascript strings (which are sequences of 16-bit codepoints).
+ECMAScript JSON only supports 16-bit Unicode codepoints because it operates on ECMAScript strings (which are sequences of 16-bit codepoints).
 Full transparency for all 16-bit codepoints is required; in particular, even invalid surrogate pairs must be supported.
 Because Duktape supports codepoints above the 16-bit BMP, support for these will necessarily be non-standard.